 Bautista also serves as the liaison to the Posse Program, and is the administrator for Student Life Endowed Emergency/Support Funds.
 He is an instructor in the Comparative American Studies Program and the First Year Seminar Program with research/teaching interests in Catholicism, higher education, and Latinx studies.

-Diana Tebo (she/her/hers) has a knack for organizing information, enjoys a love affair with the research process, and has a passion for helping people, especially college students.
+Diana Tebo (she/her/hers) has a knack for organizing information, enjoys the research process, and has a passion for helping people, especially college students.
 She uses those qualities to help disseminate needed resources to underserved populations.